Hexworks/mixite/README.md

 This project exists thanks to all the people who contribute. [[Contribute](CONTRIBUTING.md)].

 ## License
-Mixite is made available under the [MIT License](http://www.opensource.org/licenses/mit-license.php).
+Mixite is made available under the [Apache2 License](http://www.opensource.org/licenses/mit-license.php).

 ## Credits
 Mixite is created and maintained by Adam Arold